mikegc-aws/Amazon-Bedrock-Inline-Agents-with-Return-Control/README.md

-# Amazon Bedrock Inline Agents with Return Control SDK
+# Amazon Bedrock Agents with Return Control SDK

-This SDK provides a simple yet powerful way to create and interact with Amazon Bedrock Inline Agents using the Return Control pattern.
+This SDK provides a simple yet powerful way to create and interact with Amazon Bedrock Agents using the Return Control pattern.
 It allows you to easily define function tools, organize them into action groups, and handle the entire conversation flow with minimal boilerplate code.

 ## Features

-- Decorator-based function registration
+- Multiple ways to register functions (direct assignment, add_function method)
 - Automatic parameter type detection and validation
 - Docstring-based parameter descriptions
 - Action group organization